 The safety alert symbol indicates a potential personal injury hazard.

-The safety alert warning indicates a potential hazard that may result in serious injury or death.
+The warning alert and icon indicates a potential hazard that may result in serious injury or death.

-The safety alert caution indicates a potential hazard that may result in minor personal injury or damage to the vehicle.
+The caution alert and icon indicates a potential hazard that may result in minor personal injury or damage to the vehicle.